Programs offered in the School of Nursing for undergraduate students include:

 - Maintain a minimum grade of C in all 100-400 level courses required in the major and for all other courses required for the major as outlined in progression requirements.

 - A student who takes an incomplete grade in a prerequisite to a required nursing course will not be permitted to begin that nursing course until the prerequisite course is completed with an acceptable grade.
-An incomplete grade in a prerequisite course must be satisfied one week prior to the start of the course for which that course is a prerequisite.
+An incomplete grade in a prerequisite course must be satisfied one week prior to the start of the course for which the incomplete course is a prerequisite.

 - For any NUR course with a lab/clinical component, both the theory component and the lab/clinical component must be repeated if a passing grade is not achieved for either theory (minimum grade of C) and/or clinical(s) (minimum grade of S).

 - A minimum average grade of 73% for course examinations is required prior to consideration of any other graded components of NUR courses.
 If a student’s exam average is less than 73% the letter grade for the course will be based on that exam average only.
 A student who does not satisfactorily complete the clinical component of the NUR course will receive a grade of F.